-- C. Private Boathouses, provided no living quarters are included in said Boathouse.
-Only one (1) Boathouse per lot is permitted. - D. Stables, barns, or poultry houses, which house livestock or poultry, shall not be less than fifty (50) feet from an adjacent property line. - 6.
-Home occupations and professional offices as defined in this Ordinance, when incident to the residential use and when situated in the same dwelling, subject to the following conditions: - A. No nameplate exceeding three (3) square feet in area shall be permitted. - B. Such home occupation or professional office shall not occupy more than twenty (20) percent of the floor area of the Principal Building. - C. Such home occupation or professional office shall not employ more than one (1) person not a resident on such lot. - D. Adequate off-street parking facilities shall be provided adjacent, or reasonably adjacent to the Building which houses such occupation or office. - E. Such permitted use shall not include conduct of any retail or wholesale business on the premises, nor the removal of sand, gravel or stone for commercial purposes. - F. Such permitted use shall not include the use of any machinery, tools or other appliances which can reasonably be construed as creating an abnormal nuisance to the surrounding property owners. - G. Such use conducted in an attached garage or Accessory Building requires a Conditional Use to be granted in accordance with Section 4(g)16 of this Ordinance. - 7.
-A sign pertaining to the lease or sale of any Building or land provided such sign does not exceed twenty (20) square feet in area.
-A sign not exceeding six (6) square feet in area may be maintained by the owner or occupant of any land or Building for the purpose of displaying the name of the owner or occupant, or for the purpose of warning against trespasses. - 8.
-Hobby kennel accessory to an otherwise permitted use, provided such use has the specific approval of the town plan commission and will not adversely affect the use of adjacent lands as may be determined by findings of the town plan commission.
+- B. Such home occupation or professional office shall not occupy more than twenty (20) percent of the floor area of the Principal Building. - C. Such home occupation or professional office shall not employ more than one (1) person not a resident on such lot. - D. Adequate off-street parking facilities shall be provided adjacent, or reasonably adjacent to the Building which houses such occupation or office. - E. Such permitted use shall not include conduct of any retail or wholesale business on the premises, nor the removal of sand, gravel or stone for commercial purposes. - F. Such permitted use shall not include the use of any machinery, tools or other appliances which can reasonably be construed as creating an abnormal nuisance to the surrounding property owners. - G. Such use conducted in an attached garage or Accessory Building requires a Conditional Use to be granted in accordance with Section 4(g)16 of this Ordinance. - 7.
+A sign not exceeding six (6) square feet in area may be maintained by the owner or occupant of any land or Building for the purpose of displaying the name of the owner or occupant, or for the purpose of warning against trespass.
+If the parcel exceeds 35 acres in size, a sign not exceeding twenty (20) square feet in area may be maintained by the owner or occupant of the land or Building for the purpose of displaying the name of the owner, occupant, or farm.
+A sign pertaining to the lease or sale of any Building or land is allowed provided such sign does not exceed twenty (20) square feet in area.
+Subdivision signs are allowed in accordance with the sign provisions of the Ordinance. - 8.
+Hobby kennel accessory to an otherwise permitted use, provided such use has the specific approval of the town plan commission and will not adversely affect the use of adjacent lands as may be determined by findings of the town plan commission, but not including the operation of a Commercial Kennel unless a conditional use permit is obtained.
 The proposed use of parcels in such a manner shall be made by written notice to land owners within one hundred (100) feet of the subject property and in any case to land owners immediately adjacent and across the street from such use by first class mail from the town plan commission prior to the meeting at which the town plan commission will consider approval of such use.
 The town plan commission may require such measures or provisions by the Applicant as it may deem necessary to provide adequate protection of surrounding property.
-The town may deny the right to a hobby kennel on the basis of a finding that such a use would be incompatible and a possible nuisance to surrounding uses and not in the public interest.
+The town may deny the right to a hobby kennel based on a finding that such a use would be incompatible and a possible nuisance to surrounding uses and not in the public interest.
 Any person aggrieved by a decision of the plan commission relative to this provision may appeal such decision to the board of adjustment for review and determination as provided for in Section 38 of this Ordinance.